Martine Bercher

 Martine Bercher (February 23, 1944 – December 7, 2005) was an American football defensive back for the University of Arkansas Razorbacks football team from 1962-1966.
 He was a member of the 1964 National Championship team that won the 1965 Cotton Bowl Classic, and was named to the University of Arkansas All Century Team in 1994.

 Arkansas

-Bercher attended the University of Arkansas from 1962–1966, where he would become an All-American.
+Bercher attended the University of Arkansas from 1962 to 1966, where he would become an All-American.
 Bercher played under Frank Broyles as a defensive back, and was a sophomore on the 1964 National Championship team.

 NFL

 Atlanta Falcons

-Bercher was drafted in the sixth round with the 151st pick by the Atlanta Falcons in the 1967 NFL/AFL draft.
+Bercher was drafted in the sixth round with the 151st overall pick by the Atlanta Falcons in the 1967 NFL/AFL draft.
 He was with the Falcons for only the 1967 NFL season.

 Minnesota Vikings

 Bercher became a member of the Minnesota Vikings for 1968.
 This would be the Fort Smith natives' final year of professional football.